+Law stated - 31 March 2022

+Employees

-10 What role do employees have in corporate governance?
+What role do employees have in corporate governance?

 Financial institutions are required to establish a whistle-blowing policy that sets out avenues for employees to come forward to raise legitimate concerns on any illegal, unethical or questionable practices in relation to the governance of the company.
-The Malaysia Corporate Governance Code 2017 also recommends that employees be encouraged by the board to report genuine concerns regarding the company.
+The Malaysian Code on Corporate Governance also recommends that employees be encouraged by the board to report genuine concerns regarding the company.

-The Whistle-blower Protection Act 2010 provides protection to whistle-blowers who voluntarily come forward to report or reveal wrongdoings.
+The Whistleblower Protection Act 2010 provides protection to whistle-blowers who voluntarily come forward to report or reveal wrongdoings.
 The identity of the whistle-blower and the information provided are required by the Act to be kept confidential.
 Whistle-blowers are also given immunity from any civil, criminal or disciplinary action and are given protection against detrimental action owing to revealing wrongdoings.

+Law stated - 31 March 2022

 CORPORATE CONTROL

 Anti-takeover devices

-11 Are anti-takeover devices permitted?
+Are anti-takeover devices permitted?